0xEigenLabs/eigencc/l2/README.md

-# EigenLedger
+# EigenRollup

-We launch our network on [Layer 2 of Ethereum](https://github.com/ethereum-optimism/optimism), and extend the EVM and [solc](https://github.com/ieigen/solidity) to support privacy computing operators.
+EigenRoll provides a privacy-preserving smart contract on mixed layer 2 Rollup protocols of current main public blockchain, such as Ethereum.
+EigenRollup initiailly implements the protocal by refering to Arbitrum.

 ## [WIP] Add New Instructions for private computing